Can I request a different size for the photograph to fit my exhibition space?

 To maintain high-quality results when resizing, it's crucial to work with the original image at the highest resolution possible.

-Enlarging it slightly or within a reasonable range typically won't affect quality significantly.
+Enlarging it slightly or within a reasonable range typically won't significantly affect quality.

 However, if you need a much larger print, I can use techniques like upscaling algorithms to mitigate quality loss during resizing.